Windows updates API overview

 - Be Azure AD joined or Hybrid AD joined

 The deployment service simplifies reviewing, approving, scheduling, and deploying content for a diverse device ecosystem.
-An updates catalog exists to provide a view tailored for approvals, helping you focus on approval decisions that matter and avoiding the need to sort through deep lists of related updates.
+A catalog of content and [applicable content] exists to provide a view tailored for approvals, helping you focus on approval decisions that matter without a need to sort through deep lists of related updates.
+After you choose an update to deploy, you can schedule deployments to start at a future time.

 In the case of a critical security issue, you can use the deployment service to bypass a standard update policy and expedite deployment of a security update.